-- B. Install network transformers level and plumb on 6" raised curbs.
-Transformers shall not rest directly on vault floors. - C. Apply slight positive pressure to tanks.
-Use dry nitrogen. - D. Where tap changers are provided, test secondary voltage after energizing.
-Adjust taps so that the secondary voltage is between 100% and 102.5% of the nameplate voltage.
+- Install network transformers in secured vaults.
+Transformers shall not be accessible A. to unqualified persons. - B. Install network transformers level and plumb on 6" raised curbs.
+Transformers shall not rest directly on vault floors. - Apply slight positive pressure to tanks.
+Use dry nitrogen.
+C. - Where tap changers are provided, test secondary voltage after energizing.
+Adjust D. taps so that the secondary voltage is between 100% and 102.5% of the nameplate voltage.